pRain1337/Hermes/README.md

 The resulting OVMF firmware will be inside `edk2/Build/OvmfX64/RELEASE_GCC5/FV`.

-For running it on real hardware, you'll have to patch PiSmmCpuDxeSmm.
+For running it on real hardware, you'll have to patch _PiSmmCpuDxeSmm_.
 Modern SMM protections setup by edk2 will produce a fault otherwise when accessing normal OS memory.
 Check out
 [How to patch PiSmmCpuDxeSmm](#how-to-patch-pismmcpudxesmm)

 ## Building Hermes-Client

-To build the Hermes-Client you dont need docker, but visual studio.
+To build the Hermes-Client you need to use visual studio instead of docker.

 Simply open the Solution file and compile, you might need platform/sdk/toolset on the project file first.